tayloracapula/simple-backend-API/README.md

 ```bash
 bun add jose
 ```
-only the login will be accessible all other routes are protected
+only the login will be accessible all other routes are protected until the JWT is aquired